asynkron/protoactor-website/hugo/content/docs/cluster/getting-started-net.md

 builder.Services.AddActorSystem();
 ```

 It is also suggested to turn on Proto.Actor logging.
-It will help with resolving all the issues.
-To do that it is needed to resolve `ILoggerFactory` dependency in `Program.cs` and use it for Proto.Actor logging config.
+It will help with resolving any issue we encounter.
+To do that, resolve `ILoggerFactory` dependency in `Program.cs` and use it for Proto.Actor logging config.

 ```csharp
 ...